Eventually, you will need to have to read, write, and execute permissions on either a file or directory.

 This is deemed as one of the most dangerous commands in Linux.
-We will discuss later on the different threats it poses to your file.
+We will discuss later on the different threats it poses to your Linux system.

 Give read privilege only to the user

-To do this, input = 4.
+To do this, the numerical value is 400.
 For you to insert the read permission to users and leave the rest of your file untouched, run this command.

 Read, write and execute permissions to a group